What do people say when asked: Why do you practice Tai Chi?

-"Boosts Energy levels, relieves asthma, soothes arthritis, improves balance, co-ordination, helps fight dah dah dah, helps relax my spleen and Urinal Meridian, helps send me to sleep, helps keep me asleep, its good for my constitution, its good for my white blood cell count, its good for me myself and I….
+"Boosts Energy levels, it relieves asthma, soothes my arthritis, improves my balance, my co-ordination, helps fight dah dah dah, helps relax my spleen and Urinal Meridian, helps send me to sleep, helps keep me asleep - even when I'm meant to be awake, its good for my constitution, its good for my white blood cell count, its good for me myself and I….

-As World Tai Chi and Qigong Day has recently passed, I'm reminded that there is another side to the practice that is less self-orientated - and that is the communal side; the collective side; the side that entangles and engages us; the side that encourages us to learn together, mutually understanding and mutually supportive.
+As World Tai Chi and Qigong Day has recently passed, I'm reminded that there is another side to the practice that is less self-orientated - the communal side.
+A collective side that entangles and engages us; a side that encourages us to learn together, mutually understanding and mutually supportive.

 In the Havard Medical School Guide to Tai Chi Peter Wayne writes that Interactions with each other help create a broad sense of belonging to a community - and this in turn has hugely positive benefits for health, disease prevention, recovery rates and simply makes you healthier and happier.

 Don't get me wrong - learning solo forms and emphasising personal development is fine, but in these times of individual goal-setting, it would be interesting to see how Tai Chi can enable us to work closer together and counter some of its more isolationist tendencies.

 For me, Tai Chi is not just a martial art, a form of inner health, nor just a meditative practice.
 Tai Chi gives us an exceptional opportunity to engage with one another in a non-competitive, mutually supportive, healthy and yet still challenging way.
 It shows us another way of being together.
 In a world in which we are encouraged to inhabit our own echo chambers, the old texts of the the Tao Te Ching can show us how to break out of the padded-cell and forge links, search for what connects us and dissolve the superficiality of difference.